Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 6. Barbiturates and Benzodiazepines: Prescription medicines that can cause drowsiness and impair motor coordination and judgment.

-7. Other Illicit Drugs: Depending on the policy, tests may also screen for a broader range of illicit substances.
+7. Other Illicit Substances: Depending on the policy, the exams may also screen for a broader range of illicit substances.

 Prescription Medications

-• Disclosure: Employees should disclose any prescription medications they are taking, as these can affect drug test results.
+• Disclosure: Employees should disclose any prescription medications they are taking, as these can affect the results.

 • Legal Protection: The Americans with Disabilities Act (ADA) protects employees who are taking legally prescribed medications, as long as they are not impairing the individual’s ability to safely perform their job duties.